Although the damage to the piano in the picture above was

 No Chinese, Indonesian, or Korean pianos made

 before 2000.
-Today, most of these brands are well made,
+Today, most of these brands are well

-Indonesian, and Korean pianos were designed as as
+Chinese, Indonesian, and Korean pianos were designed

-consumer-grade instruments for the home market.
+as as consumer-grade instruments for the home market.

 •